BrenPatF/trapit_python_tester/README.md

 #### Step 3: Format Results
 [&uarr; Unit Testing Process](#unit-testing-process-3)<br />

-Step 3 involves formatting the results contained in the JSON output file from step 2, via the JavaScript formatter:
+Step 3 involves formatting the results contained in the JSON output file from step 2, via the JavaScript formatter, and this step can be combined with step 2 for convenience.
-- `test_format` is the function from the trapit Python package that calls the main test driver function, then passes the output JSON file name to the JavaScript formatter and outputs a summary of the results.
+- `test_format` is the function from the trapit Python package that calls the main test driver function, test_unit, then passes the output JSON file name to the JavaScript formatter and outputs a summary of the results.

-##### testtrapit.py (skeleton)
+##### testtrapit\.py (skeleton)
 ```powershell
 import sys, os, json, re
 sys.path.insert(0, os.path.abspath(os.path.join(os.path.dirname(__file__), '..')))